 eCommerce Stores: How to Make the Most of Your Facebook Marketing Strategy Through Funnels

 If you own an ecommerce business or run any kind of marketing, there’s a good chance you know what a marketing funnel is.
-You are familiar with moving someone through a customer journey, starting broad with an awareness campaign and closing the deal with a hard sell.
+You’re familiar with moving prospects through the customer journey, starting broad with an awareness campaign and closing the deal with a hard sell.
 This is nothing new.

-Marketing funnels in paid advertising are extremely effective, but Facebook doesn’t make this easy.
-Since there is no out-of-the-box way to create marketing funnels within Facebook, most people stop with a simplistic Facebook marketing strategy around one-off ad campaigns.
-It’s all too common to stick cold traffic and site retargeting in the same campaign and serve them the same four variations of ads.
-That might feel like the easy way out, but it’s not the most effective.
+Marketing funnels in paid ads are extremely effective, but Facebook doesn’t offer an easy, out-of-the-box way to create them.
+Consequently, most businesses settle for a basic Facebook marketing strategy around one-off ad campaigns.
+It’s all too common to see cold traffic and site retargeting shoved into a single campaign and served as the same four ad variations.

+Though easy, this isn’t the most effective solution.
 Think of it this way.
-If you met someone in person and had something to sell, you would never lead with “Hey!
-Here is my product and how much it costs.
+If you met someone on the street, you’d never start a conversation by hollering, “Hey!
+Here’s my product and how much it costs.
 Buy it now!”
 That would be incredibly off-putting.

-So why would we think this would work on Facebook or any other marketing channel?
-Just like in person, there is a conversation that must take place prior to asking for a purchase.
-You need to first introduce yourself, vet whether the person standing across from you is interested in your product and therefore a good prospect, introduce the product and provide education around it, and then try to make the sale.
+Sure, ecommerce ads on Facebook are a little different from an in-person meeting, but not as much as you might think.
+Just like in person, a conversation needs to take place before you ask for a purchase.
+You introduce yourself, qualify whether the person is interested in your product and a good prospect, introduce your product and provide education around it, and then ask for the sale.

 And there’s good news!
-By using some creative retargeting and Facebook events, you can achieve this type of marketing funnel in Facebook’s ad manager.
+Though Facebook doesn’t make it easy to create ecommerce ad funnels, they don’t make it impossible.
+By using some creative retargeting and Facebook events, you can design effective ecommerce ads funnels in Facebook’s ad manager.

 Check out an example of a simple prospecting funnel below.
 If you have plenty of traffic and activity on your site, you can add additional steps for even more targeted ads.